 Frieza.
 From his very introduction to when Goku goes Super Saiyan, he just waits until the smoke clears, with no visible damage.
 If he was matched, he just said he wasn't going all out, and proceeded to beat the crap out of his match.

 The battles with Perfect Cell bumped this trope up a notch.
 When he decided to tank Vegeta's Final Flash to prove he could, it cost him an arm and a chunk of his torso - too bad he could regenerate.
 Later, him teleporting onto the scene after being presumed dead caused a smoke cloud all by itself, and he took advantage of this to shoot Trunks.
-The guy pictured above was at least pushed back by the barrage, so the shots had some effect.
+Gohan as a Great Ape (as seen in the page image pictured above) was at least pushed back by the barrage, so the shots had some effect.

 Happens frequently in Magical Girl Lyrical Nanoha.
 In the first season, Fate uses Photon Lancer: Phalanx Shift to attack Nanoha, the smoke clears and Nanoha is revealed to be (mostly) unharmed.
 In A's Nanoha used Divine Buster Extension to snipe Vita, but when the smoke cleared it was revealed a third party had intervened and shielded Vita from the attack.
 And finally in StrikerS Dieci tries to snipe the Mobile Section 6 Helicopter, and seems to score a direct hit, but the smoke clears, and Nanoha is revealed to have gotten there just in time to block the shot.